Heard

 Get updates as Heard grows

-Heard is in pre-launch.
-I'm an indie musician growing the directory and shipping new tools — drop your email and I'll send updates as they happen.
+Heard is live and growing.
+I'm an indie musician adding verified contacts and new tools every week — drop your email for occasional updates as the directory grows.

 Roughly 1 email per month.
 Never spam.
 Unsubscribe in one click.
 By subscribing you agree to receive occasional product updates from Heard.